This brownie batter freezer fudge is a super wholesome, plant-based choice for freezer chocolate fudge.

 By the time I was done I had something with a texture more like fudge and with a flavor that really reminds me of brownie batter.
 If you please, you can call it chocolate walnut fudge instead.
 I just like what ‘brownie batter’ evokes!

 Plus, despite all of that decadent language, this fudge is made with whole foods and really nutrient dense.
 For a chocolatey flavor that’s more over-the-top I recommend some add-ins that move just a little bit away from the whole foods paradigm, but it’s good either way and you can customize it to your liking!

-When the going gets tough (read: every single day of the past ~month), it’s really rad to have a supply of kinda-healthy chocolate fudge in the freezer.
+When the going gets tough, it’s really rad to have a supply of kinda-healthy chocolate fudge in the freezer.
 It’s the little things in life!
 And if you’re less of a chocolate gal (or gent), give my secretly healthy vegan cookie dough bites a try!
 They have a surprising secret ingredient that adds nutrition and texture.

 I balked a little bit at the price of hemp hearts and walnuts when I was first making this but I’ve really found that a little goes a long way.
 Because of all the good things packed into the fudge a small square is really satisfying.